zerotwooneone/percolator/source/Percolator.Application/README.md

 This application layer serves as a security boundary.
 It is responsible for validating data and performing sanity checks **before** passing requests to the domain layers (`Percolator.Network`, `Percolator.Cryptography`).
 This includes enforcing rate limits on incoming requests.

 The domain layers operate on a "fail forward" policy and will throw exceptions on any data that violates their contracts.
 The application layer's primary error handling duty is to prevent these exceptions from occurring under normal conditions by rigorously validating all inputs.
 This ensures that domain-level exceptions represent true, unexpected security or logic violations, not routine validation failures.

+### Session Reset Handling: Archive and Replace

+When a peer initiates a new secure session handshake for a conversation that already exists (e.g., after a device reinstall or state loss), the system must handle the reset gracefully to balance security and user experience.
+This system follows the "Archive and Replace" model:

+1.  **Archive Existing Conversation**: The current `DirectConversation` is marked as `Archived`.
+Its associated cryptographic session is destroyed, rendering its message history securely unreadable going forward.
+The message history itself is preserved in a read-only state for the local user's reference.
+2.  **Create New Conversation**: A new `DirectConversation` is created with a new, unique `ConversationId`.
+3.  **Establish New Session**: A new cryptographic session (e.g., Double Ratchet) is established and linked exclusively to the new conversation.

+This approach ensures that forward secrecy is maintained by cleanly separating cryptographic sessions while preventing data loss for the user.

 ### Development Guidelines